mrbesher/semantic-filtering-for-paraphrasing/README.md

 - [OpenSubtitles2018 Raw](https://huggingface.co/datasets/mrbesher/tr-paraphrase-opensubtitles2018) (OST-RAW)
 - [Tatoeba Raw](https://huggingface.co/datasets/mrbesher/tr-paraphrase-tatoeba-raw) (TAT-RAW)

-The folder `datasets` contains the file `human_annotations.csv`, which includes the human annotations for a sample of pairs from the OpenSubtitles2018, Tatoeba, and TED2013 datasets.
-The `src` column contains the source text for each pair, the `tgt` column contains the target text, and the `dataset` column indicates which dataset the pair is from.
-The `human` column indicates the overall label for the pair, based on the annotators' scores and agreement.
-If the annotators disagreed and the score difference was less than two, the label indicating less semantic similarity was chosen and recorded in the `human` column.
-If the label was discarded due to disagreement or any other reason, a value of -1 is recorded in the `human` column.
-The `annotator_1` and `annotator_2` columns contain the scores given by the two annotators for each pair.
+The folder `datasets` contains the file `human_annotations.csv`, which includes the human annotations for a sample of pairs from the datasets.
+- The `src` column contains the source text for each pair.
+- The `tgt` column contains the target text.
+- The `dataset` column indicates which dataset the pair is from.
+- The `human` column indicates the overall label for the pair, based on the annotators' scores and agreement.
+If the label was discarded due to disagreement, a value of -1 is recorded in the `human` column.
+- The `annotator_1` and `annotator_2` columns contain the scores given by the two annotators for each pair.

 ## Model Checkpoints
 You can access the finetuned model checkpoints from the links below: